DiffusionAD: Norm-guided One-step Denoising Diffusion for Anomaly Detection: Related Work

-\textbf{Diffusion Model.\quad}Diffusion models~\cite{ho2020ddpm,song2020ddim,song2020scoregm}, a class of generative models inspired by non-equilibrium thermodynamics~\cite{sohl2015nonequilibrium}, define a paradigm in which the forward process slowly adds random noise to the data, and the reverse constructs the desired data samples from the noise.
+Diffusion models~\cite{ho2020ddpm,song2020ddim,song2020scoregm}, a class of generative models inspired by non-equilibrium thermodynamics~\cite{sohl2015nonequilibrium}, define a paradigm in which the forward process slowly adds random noise to the data, and the reverse constructs the desired data samples from the noise.
 Recently, a wide range of diffusion-based perception applications has emerged, such as image generation~\cite{dhariwal2021diffusionbeatgans,ho2020ddpm,song2020scoregm,rombach2022ldm}, image segmentation~\cite{kim2022diffusionseg,baranchukdiffusionseg,graikos2022diffusionseg,brempong2022denoisingseg}, object detection~\cite{chen2023diffusiondet}, etc. AnoDDPM~\cite{wyatt2022anoddpm} tentatively explores the application of diffusion models to reconstruct medical lesions in the brain.
 However, it measures unhealthy outliers by squared error, leading to a high false positive rate.
 In addition, the iterative denoising approach employed in AnoDDPM leads to a notably slow inference speed and substantial computational cost.
+Some concurrent works~\cite{lu2023KL_divergence,zhang2023diffad} have attempted to utilize diffusion models to repair anomalous regions, demonstrating their potential feasibility.
+However, their inference speed still cannot meet the requirements of practical applications, even when using faster samplers.